+Teaching guide

 IDENTIFICATION DETAILS

-Degree: Criminology
+Degree: Child Education

-Field of Knowledge: Social and Legal Science
+Field of Knowledge: Arts and Humanities

-Faculty/School: Law, Business and Governance
+Faculty/School: Education and Psychology

-Course: LEGAL ENGLISH
+Course: ENGLISH

-·

-Туре: Basic Training ECTS credits: 6
+Type: Compulsory ECTS credits: 6

-Year: 2 Code: 6123
+Year: 3 Code: 7334

+'

-Teaching period: Third semester
+Teaching period: Sixth semester

-· ·

-Area: Modern language

-Madula Desis and Consult Training
+-

+Area: Language learning and literacy

-Module: Basic and General Training
+Module: Teaching and discipline

 Teaching type: Classroom-based

 Language: English

-0.00 5

 Total number of student study hours: 150

+study flours.

+Γ, . , l

 Teaching staff E-mail

-Mateusz Pietraszek m.pietraszek@ufv.es

-Deborah Anne Goodwin deborah.goodwin@ufv.es

-Roderick James Allister roderick.james@ufv.es

-Guy Thistlethwaite guy.thistlethwaite@ufv.es

-Héctor Martínez Rodríguez hector.martinez@ufv.es
+Sara Gozálvez Catalán sara doz: alvez@utv.es

 SUBJECT DESCRIPTION

+Equip learners with the knowledge and skills which will enable them to use the English language in their future work environment as true professionals in the field of early childhood education.
+Educate and enable learners so that they may communicate effectively in English.

-Legal English is a compulsory course, which carries 6 ECTS credits, implying 150 hours of dedication on the learner's part.
-It is taught in the Third Semester of the Second Year of Criminology Degree studies.
-This course is embodied within the Area of Modern Language and within the module: Basic and General Education.
-Legal English forms part of a well rounded, integral education focused on the learner in all of his or her harmoniously integrated dimensions (intelligence, will, emotional nature, sociability, abilities, skills...).
+English is a compulsory course, which carries 6 ECTS credits, implying 150 hours of dedication on the learner's part.
+It is taught in the sixth Semester of the Third Year of Early Childhood Education studies.
+This course is embodied within the Area of Languages, within the Teaching and Discipline Module.
+English forms part of a well rounded, integral education focused on the learner in all of his or her harmoniously integrated dimensions (intelligence, will, emotional nature, sociability, abilities, skills...).

 GOAL

-To develop and improve the learner's overall communicative skills in English through active listening and speaking, and in particular, to increase the learner's understanding and use of vocabulary and language structure as well as reading and writing skills.
+To develop and improve the learner's overall communicative skills in English through active listening and speaking, and in particular, to increase the learner's understanding and use of vocabulary and language structure as well as reading and writing skills within this particular field of study.

 PRIOR KNOWLEDGE

 This course recommends students to have a basic knowledge of the English language, understanding that they have successfully completed the English Language Test Section in the Spanish State University Access Exam (EBAU).
 (See: The Common European Framework of Reference for Languages)

 COURSE SYLLABUS

-A robust skills and language CEFR-aligned syllabus using contexts for learning new language that provide engaging real-life situations and stories exposing students to authentic English usage and providing realistic models for language production.
-It is designed to promote effective communication and helps to build learners' confidence with regular opportunities for meaningful practice using various methodologies like 'Flipped classrooms' and 'Cooperative learning'.
+A robust skills and language CEFR-aligned syllabus using contexts for learning new language that provide engaging, real-life situations and stories exposing students to authentic English usage and providing realistic models for language production.
+The course is designed to promote effective communication and helps to build learners' confidence with regular opportunities for meaningful practice using various methodologies like 'Flipped classrooms' and 'Cooperative learning'.

 Lessons give students concrete learning objectives and a sense of progress.
 All sections have tasks that move from global to detailed understanding so students can achieve a good overall comprehension.

 Reading and listening sections allow students to practise their receptive skills.

 The approach to grammar is inductive.
 Students are exposed to new language in context.

 Each grammar section prompts the student to notice the feature in context and to discover its form and use.
 Students then have further opportunities for controlled practice before using their new language in more authentic spoken or written output.

 EDUCATION ACTIVITIES

-EDUCATION ACTIVITIES

 In second-language teaching-learning methodology, the how is as important as the what or even the final result.

 The methodology applied in this course is therefore communicative, eclectic and collaborative.
 'Communicative' implies active participation and involvement.
 'Eclectic' takes into account different teaching-learning styles, allowing the student to develop and activate his/her own learning.
-'Collaborative' provides the learner with the opportunity, both individually and in collaboration with others, to acquire more autonomy as well as a greater

-sense of responsibility for self and others.
+'Collaborative' provides the learner with the opportunity, both individually and in collaboration with others, to acquire more autonomy as well as a greater sense of responsibility for self and others.
 The teacher is a guide in this learning process.
 This communicative, eclectic, collaborative methodology implies,

 IN CLASS:

-- Interactive class lectures - •Student presentations and student-led discussions - •Group and pair activities: role-plays, simulations, interviews, research, project work, online forums, etc. - Feedback mechanisms - •Midterm and final written and/or oral exams OUTSIDE OF CLASS:
+Interactive class lectures

+Student presentations and student-led discussions

+Group and pair activities: role-plays, simulations, interviews, research, project work, online forums, etc.

+Feedback mechanisms

+Midterm and final written and/or oral exams

+OUTSIDE OF CLASS: